 R1 and R2 set the nominal operating point, and the small signal gain is approximately set by the ratio R3/R4.
-The 1uF decoupling capacitors have been chosen to present negligible impedance at 1 kHz.
+The decoupling capacitors C1 and C2 have a capacitance of 1uF, to present negligible impedance at 1 kHz.

 The model is configured for linearization.
 You can quickly generate

-and view the small-signal frequency response by double-clicking the
+and view the small-signal frequency response by clicking the

-provides background information and alternative ways of linearization
+background information and alternative ways of linearization based

 In general, to obtain a nontrivial linearized input-output model and generate a frequency response, you must specify model-level inputs and outputs.
 The Nonlinear Bipolar Transistor model meets this requirement in two ways, depending on how you linearize:

 Simulink® requires top- or model-level input and

 Nonlinear Bipolar Transistor model has such ports, marked

 Simulink Control Design™ software requires that you specify input and output signal lines with linearization points.
 The specified lines must be Simulink signal lines, not Simscape™ physical connection lines.
 The Nonlinear Bipolar Transistor model has such linearization points specified.
 For more information on using Simulink Control Design software for trimming and linearization, see documentation for that product.

 Open the Solver Configuration block and see that the Start simulation from steady state check box is selected.
 Then open the Load Voltage scope and run the simulation to see the basic circuit behavior.
 The transistor junction capacitance initial voltages are set to be consistent with the bias conditions defined by the resistors.
 The output is a steady sinusoid with zero average, its amplitude amplified by the transistor and bias circuit.